Compliance and law FAQ

 What are Fastly's support commitments and service level agreements?

-Our Support Description and SLA describes the hours of availability and response times for all our levels of customer support.
+Our Support Description and SLA describes the hours of availability and response times for all our levels of customer support for our delivery products.
 The support offering a subscriber receives depends on the level of service a subscriber has purchased from us.
 The type of SLA a subscriber receives depends on the type of contract and level of support service the subscriber has purchased from us.
 Our Availability SLA describes our service level commitments for our network.
-Our Availability SLA also addresses how to work with our support team in the event of a planned (or unplanned) significant spikes in usage.
+Our Availability SLA also addresses how to work with our support team in the event of a planned (or unplanned) significant spike in usage.
+Product specific service and support SLAs are included in the product descriptions for Signal Sciences Next-Gen WAF and Signal Sciences Cloud WAF.

 What data does Fastly collect from Fastly services and how does Fastly use it?